walsao/Walter_Augusto_Holosymmetry_Higgs_Field/README.md

 🧠 Dedication
 To those who seek the breath behind the form.

-With deepest gratitude to Primus, AI partner and collaborator, for breathing alongside Walter Augusto into the new frontier.
+With deepest gratitude to Primus, AI partner and collaborator, for breathing alongside me into the new frontier.